 In addition, weatherization ensures that a home’s HVAC system is working properly and with the most ease on the correct areas.
 If conditioned air from the HVAC is leaking into our attic, for example, the house is wasting energy and costing us money.
 An average home leaks 27% of its conditioned air into the attic due to insufficient insulation and duct sealing.
 Sealing a home has an immediate effect on its overall energy usage.
 Also, sealing these breaches keeps harmful materials from your attic from entering your home’s air.
 Dust, animal droppings, mold, cellulose, and fiberglass insulation particles can enter the HVAC at leaks in the ductwork and be blown into your living spaces.

-In Austin, TX right now, the outside temperature is over 100 degrees Fahrenheit (again).
+In Central Texas right now, the outside temperature is over 100 degrees Fahrenheit (again).
 For a home to be habitable, we need to keep that hot air at bay outside the home and make sure the mechanisms to cool the house from the inside are not overly strained.
 Weatherization maintains a consistent and desired temperature for your home and keeps your air quality free from contaminants.

 Think of weatherization as a koozie for your house.
 We’ve all relied on a koozie at some point to keep our beverage - and by extension us - cool during these hot summer months.
 With your house snuggly sealed into comfortable insulation, you’re cool all summer long.